 On Thursday, the Columbia University Digital Humanities Center and Scholarly Communication Program hosted a talk by Tom Scheinfeldt on “Invisible College: ThatCamp as Scholarly Society.”
 Tom stressed the sense in which THATCamp offers an alternative model to the large, bureaucratic, costly, and time-consuming activities of major disciplinary societies.
 THATCamps are usually small (he recommends no more than 50–60 participants for planning your first THATCamp), locally-organized, require little travel by participants, and are relatively cheap in terms of resources (about 100 hours for set-up and a few thousand dollars can fund meals, materials, and even a few graduate student stipends for a weekend).
 For more on the talk, see @ScholarlyComm‘s live tweets from the event or watch for the forthcoming video at http://scholcomm.columbia.edu.

 The title of Tom’s talk raises an interesting question about THATCamp and the growth of digital humanities: are we indeed forming an “invisible college”?
-The idea dates back to Diana Crane’s 1972 book, which drew on Derek J. de Solla Price’s earlier work with citation networks.
+The idea dates back to Diana Crane’s 1972 book1, which drew on Derek J. de Solla Price’s earlier work with citation networks.
 An invisible college is a small group of scholars in any field who are responsible for the most influential output in that field.
-This phenomena has been observed throughout the sciences and social sciences and even the humanities (children’s literature)—though Crane initially warned that the research structure of the humanities may be very different from that of the sciences.
-Invisible colleges have also been shown to be roughly the square root of the size of the entire field (e.g., about 14 people will make up the invisible college in a sub-field of 200, the average size of academic subfield).
+This phenomena has been observed throughout the sciences and social sciences and even the humanities (children’s literature2)—though Crane initially warned that the research structure of the humanities may be very different from that of the sciences.
+Invisible colleges have also been shown to be roughly the square root of the size of the entire field3 (e.g., about 14 people will make up the invisible college in a sub-field of 200, the average size of academic subfield4).

 There are several difficulties in applying the model of invisible college to THATCamp.
 These can be discussed separately as “framing issues” (what is the field?) and “metrics issues” (how will we measure influence?).
 It’s worth considering these questions for many reasons, not the least of which is that discovering an invisible college among THATCamp (or even among digital humanists in general) would lend empirical support to the view that digital humanists are indeed at forefront of research in humanities, which has implications for hiring, tenure and promotion, and funding.